WHC2021SIC/WHC2021SIC-TeamMusicalArmband/README.md

 *Step 8:* Install Pathbox OS by following instructions available [here](https://blokas.io/patchbox-os/).
 *Step 9:* Install the soundcard drivers by following instructions available [here](https://github.com/Audio-Injector/Octo).
 #### Cardboard Armband
-*Step 1:* Print the armband template file (called "Armband Template.pdf") *Step 2:* Tape the printed file to the cardboard, making sure that the cardboard corrugations are perpedicular to each of the armband's *arms* (see the figure below).
+*Step 1:* Print the armband template file(called "Armband Template.pdf") as an A4 paper size  without scaling it.
+*Step 2:* Tape the printed file to the cardboard, making sure that the cardboard corrugations are perpedicular to each of the armband's *arms* (see the figure below).
+You might need to apply extra tape during the cutting process, to make sure the template stays in the correct position.
+For more info, read the pro tip at the bottom.
-*Step 3:* Cut the outline of the armband for your desired weight.
-The weights are based on [Henry Dreyfuss's human measurments](https://humanscalemanual.com/), and provide a rough guideline for sizing.
-Cut it with a scissor, and/or a hobby kife; start with the long straight lines, and work your way into the details at the fitting end.
+*Step 3:* Cut the outline of the armband for your desired body weight.
+The lenghts are based on [Henry Dreyfuss's human measurments](https://humanscalemanual.com/), and provide a rough guideline for sizing.
+Cut it with a scissor, and/or a hobby kife; start with the long straight lines, and work your way into the details at the fittings at the end.
-*Step 4:* Cut the rubber band fitting holes, in the newly cut armband.
+*Step 4:* Cut the rubber band fitting holes (the one at the lower end, as seen in the printed template), in the newly cut armband.
 *Step 5:* Carefully cut each of the sockets for the actuators.
 Take your time and make sure that actuators have a snugg fit.
 *Step 6:* Slightly bend the band inwards, by squeezing the corrugated cardboard.
 Do not bend too close to the actuator sockets.
+This should ensure that the armband flexes evenly over the whole corrugated cardboard area, distributing pressure equally.
 *Step 7:* Fasten the rubber bands by creating a loop knot, and test fitting.
 If the rubber bands are too long/the fitting is too loose, you can make a knot on the loose end of the rubber band to shorten it.
 Test fit again, for all 6 bands; they should be similarly tight and in clear contact with the skin.

 Pro tip: **Measure, measure, cut.**
 #### Wiring
 The wiring is very simple since most of the connectors provided in the kit are already made - thank you for making our job easier.
 The only thing that needs to be wired manually is the actuators themselves.
 We used channels 2-8 of the amplifier, to connect one actuator/channel.
 To do this, we are using a 12 wire multi-wire ribbon with a pitch of 2.54 (not part of the kit, but the one provided should be just as good).

-*Step 1:* First align and mark down ribbon according to the distance between the actuator sockets, as the figures below show.
+*Step 1:* First align and mark down the ribbon according to the distance between the actuator sockets, as the figures below show.
+Use a permanet marker.

 <img alt="Ribbon Alignment" src="images/Building Process/Ribbon Alligned.jpg" width="425x" height="auto"/> <img alt="Ribbon markings" src="images/Building Process/Ribbon Marked.jpg" width="425x" height="auto"/>